Vyral/base-template/_posts/2020-08-10-q-how-does-our-maintenance-program-work.md

 {% include youtube.html %}

-<p style="text-align:center">I’m sharing how our maintenance program works, and guess what?
-It’s free.</p>
+<p style="text-align:center"><em>I’m sharing how our maintenance program works, and guess what?
+It’s free.</em></p>

 Every property owner asks us how much we charge for maintenance.
-We don’t charge anything for our Maintenance Program\!
+We don’t charge anything for our Maintenance Program!

 We put it in writing that if you have a maintenance issue in your unit that’s under $500, you’ve given us the right to make a decision about the repair if we can’t get in touch with you.
 However, **we do not do repairs without your permission.** Sometimes we can’t reach the owner because they live overseas, there’s a time difference, there are communication issues, etc. We call or send an email asking how you want the problem handled.&nbsp;